 Our final program this season is devoted to a single work, Mahler’s titanic eighth symphony.
 Popularly known as the “Symphony of a Thousand,” this is a work that explores the themes of love, joy, and redemption on the grandest scale.
 At these concerts we will feature over 500 musicians, both on stage and off stage: an expanded Madison Symphony Orchestra is joined by the Madison Symphony Chorus, the UW Choral Union, and Madison Youth Choirs.
-We also welcome seven fine vocal soloists: sopranos Alexandra LoBianco, Emily Birsan, and Emily Pogorelc, mezzo-sopranos Milena Kitic and Julie Miller, tenor Clay Hilley, baritone Michael Redding, and bass-baritone Morris Robinson.
+We also welcome eight fine vocal soloists: sopranos Alexandra LoBianco, Emily Birsan, and Emily Pogorelc, mezzo-sopranos Milena Kitic and Julie Miller, tenor Clay Hilley, baritone Michael Redding, and bass-baritone Morris Robinson.

 Gustav Mahler (1860-1911)

 Mahler composed his eighth symphony in 1906-1907.
 He conducted the first performance in Munich, on September 12, 1910.
 We have performed the work once previously in 2005.
 Duration 79:00.

 “Gustav is always on the telephone to God.”